 - What is a good settlement offer?

-- Do I pay taxes on a settlement check?
+- Do you pay tax on a settlement agreement?

-- Where can I cash a settlement check?
+- How long can a lawyer Hold your settlement check?

 What is a good settlement offer?